Letermovir: Mechanism of action

 Letermovir is a viral terminase inhibitor.
 It specifically inhibits the CMV viral terminase complex which is encoded by the CMV genes UL56, UL51 and UL89.
 This inhibition has the effect of preventing cleavage of CMV DNA concatamers, resulting in long uncleaved DNA and noninfectious viral particles.
 Letermovir is only active against CMV and has no effect on other herpesviruses.

 Pharmacokinetics

 Letermovir is quickly absorbed from the gut, reaching its highest concentrations in the blood plasma after 1.5 to 3 hours.
 Its bioavailability is estimated to be 37%.
 Ciclosporin increases this bioavailability to about 85%.
 When in the bloodstream, the substance is almost completely (98.2%) bound to plasma proteins.
 It is mostly (96.6%) circulating in its original form; only a small proportion is metabolized by the liver enzymes UGT1A1 and UGT1A3, resulting in a glucuronide.

-The drug is mainly excreted via the faeces (93.3%).
+The drug is mainly excreted via the feces (93.3%).
 Less than 2% is found in the urine.

 Chemistry

 Letermovir is used as the free acid.
-It is a white to off-white, amorphous powder that is slightly hygroscopic, very slightly soluble in water, and very soluble in acetonitrile, acetone, dimethylacetamide, ethanol, and 2-propanol.The molecule has one asymmetric carbon atom, which is in S configuration.
+It is a white to off-white, amorphous powder that is slightly hygroscopic, very slightly soluble in water, and very soluble in acetonitrile, acetone, dimethylacetamide, ethanol, and 2-propanol.
+The molecule has one asymmetric carbon atom, which is in S configuration.